When Does Embedding Magnitude Matter? A Cross-Task Functional-Symmetry Framework: Per-Dataset Analysis: Cohen's and Query CV

-Table~\ref{tab:per_dataset_analysis} presents per-dataset analysis for Contriever and RetroMAE: (a) Cohen's $d$ (document magnitude effect size) and $\Delta\%$ (QNorm improvement over Cosine); (b) query magnitude coefficient of variation (CV = $\sigma/\mu$) under Dot and DNorm training.
+Table~\ref{tab:per_dataset_analysis} presents detailed per-dataset analysis for Contriever and RetroMAE: (a) Cohen's $d$, which measures document magnitude effect size, and $\Delta\%$, which measures QNorm improvement over Cosine; (b) query magnitude coefficient of variation, i.e., CV = $\sigma/\mu$, under Dot and DNorm training.
+See Appendix~\ref{appendix:cv_prediction} for formal definition and model comparison.